Skip to content

 Day services / day opportunities

 Opportunities to do things during the day, while living in your own home.
 These may include social activities, education, or the opportunity to learn new skills.
-What your local council offers will vary, depending on what you need and what is available in your area.
+What Cornwall Council offers will vary, depending on what you need and what is available in your area.
 You may have to pay something towards the cost.
+Visit our Day Opportunities page for more information.

 DBS - Disclosure and Barring Service